maar-ten/pong-online/README.md

 Local installation
 ---
-If you have NodeJS installed you can start the project locally by running the `node src/main.js` inside the project folder.
+First install [NodeJS](https://nodejs.org/) version LTS 12.13.0 or newer, if you haven't already.

+Run `node install` inside the project folder.
+This will install the app and its dependencies.

+Run `node src/main.js` to start the game server.
+It will be listening on port 3000 by default.

-Then open http://localhost:3000 in a web browser to play solo.
+Then open http://localhost:3000 in a web browser to play solo against the computer.

 Server installation